10 Ways To Make Money In Retirement — Online Updated

 7. Desktop Publishing

 According to research findings, this market had expanded globally from £1.8 million in annual sales in 1985 to almost £5.1 billion in 2005 – and there would appear to no end in sight to this growth.
 Home based desktop publishers are engaged in producing a welter of graphic materials; brochures, flyers, advertisements, newsletters, books, business proposals and forms.

-You could approach other blog owners directly or sell your services on one of the many on-line job marketplaces.
-I consistently hear complaints from other bloggers that when they take the step tp seek professional design/publishing help, they can’t find folks who are any good.
+You could approach other blog owners directly or sell your services on one of the many online job marketplaces.
+I consistently hear complaints from other bloggers that when they take the step to seek professional design/publishing help, they can’t find folks who are any good.

 8. Start Your Own Online Business

 If you choose it to be a blog itself can be a viable online business.
 Or you can start looking into using a blog for various opportunities: